ruthmoog/singing-for-breathing/singing-for-breathing/INFO.md

 > as someone with breathing difficulties I want to know if SfB is right for me

-What's it like?
-- What happens in a session
-- Frequency and duration
-- Who is it suitable for - non-referral criteria
+- review needed: Cleo

 > as someone interested in SfB I want to know how I can join in

-Give it a go!
-- Who can join catchment area etc
+- info on catchment needed: Catherine
-- Register: contact info/form
-- Help with Zoom
-- Lighthouse location
+- review needed
-- Find us on social media

 > as someone who attends sfb I want to read the song lyrics when they're not in the chat

 -> Songbook - similar to the NHS find your problem interface?
+Ruth

 > as a respiratory advisor I want to know about SfBs background and how it helps patients

-How do we help?
-- Who we are
-- outcomes
-- testamonials
+- review needed: Anna

+Resources:

 https://www.readcube.com/articles/10.1186%2Fs12890-017-0396-4?author_access_token=vRoIGaatueYBprrgGUV--2_BpE1tBhCbnbw3BuzI2RN7oTv60zYn2cX13_MHGScpkaTtkpWiWgCac8xZ_e_x0dpvs-HBdXpKyYrJ1IOuLig6YuAldA7vUqJovBNf2uWqJ7lzzcjNLKTBM1l5UlBF2Q==